What You Need to Know About Student Loan Forgiveness for Nurses

 How to Apply

-To apply for cancellation or discharge, you’ll need to reach out to the school that issued the Perkins loan, or your loan servicer.
-Contact your school’s financial aid office or communicate with your loan servicer to request the appropriate paperwork and get further information.
+To apply for cancellation or discharge, you’ll need to reach out to the school that issued the Perkins loan or your loan servicer.
+Your school’s financial aid office or the servicer will provide you with the necessary forms and instructions.

 How to Apply